 - Young adults age 18-25 increased in first use from 7.7 to 20.3 per 1,000 new users between 1990 and 1998.

-The Prescription Painkiller Addiction Treatment: Waismann Painkiller Rapid Detox
+The Prescription Painkiller Detox Treatment: Waismann Painkiller Rapid Detox

-The Waismann Method offers a highly successful rapid detoxification program and medical detox for the treatment of prescription painkiller addiction.
+The Waismann Method offers highly successful painkiller rapid detox treatment and a rapid detoxification program for the treatment of prescription painkiller addiction.
 This procedure: Reverses opiate dependency and prescription drug addiction.
 Eliminates cravings that often accompany traditional prescription painkiller detox treatments.
 Has been clinically proven to be highly effective for a wide range of opiate drug treatment including:

 For those struggling with prescription painkiller dependency, one treatment that has gained national attention for its patient’s success is the WAISMANN METHOD®.
 The WAISMANN METHOD® of rapid opiate detoxification is a safe and effective medical procedure that rids the body of opiates while the patient remains comfortable in a sedation-induced “twilight sleep.”
 After detox symptoms have been addressed and medically managed at a full-service accredited hospital, patients are supervised at our exclusive recovery retreat , where they are able to regain physical and emotional stability in order to return to their lives opiate free.